Daily999/LangLink/ReadMe.md

 ## ✨ Key Features

-✅ Supports dynamic loading of custom-formatted translation data (e.g., TSV, CSV, JSON… defined by the developer)
+✅ Supports dynamic loading of custom-formatted translation data (e.g., TSV, CSV, defined by the developer)
 🔁 Registers and switches language resources instantly at runtime
 📦 Fully integrates with Unity Localization package system
 🔌 Modular design for easy extension and maintenance